goodnessaig1/Assessment/README.md

 #### Introduction
 Welcome to our Next.js project assignment!
 This task will guide you through creating a web application using Next.js, styled with TailwindCSS, and integrated with ThirdWeb for authentication and Arweave for file storage.
+The Goal of the assessment is to guage your frontend(FE) prowess and your understanding of web3 concept

 #### Prerequisites
 - Basic knowledge of JavaScript and React.